Tot Park StoryWalk

 This StoryWalk is located at Windisch Park in Bargersville.

-Enjoy "Singing In the Rain" by Arthur Freed as you and your family stroll along the trail.
+Enjoy "There's a Witch In Your Book" by Tom Fletcher as you and your family stroll along the trail.

 Special thanks to our partner: Town of Bargersville.